tjbutz/cocktails/README.md

 - Add a detail view to display data of a single cocktail
 - On the detail page display the image and the instructions of selected cocktail
 - Improve data model by transforming ingredients attributes into a ingredients array.
-- Improve UI design by adding https://material.angular.io for the table Please consider the following guidelines:
+Please consider the following guidelines:
 - Use Angular
 - the data for this page can be retrieved from: